Kaya Mawa sits beside the implausibly clear waters of Lake Malawi.

 Diving & snorkelling: Lake Malawi offers some of the best freshwater snorkeling and diving in the world.
 There are plenty of brightly-coloured and often endemic cichlid fish; the lake is always warm and the currents are usually moderate.
 Being an island, Kaya Mawa is a particularly good spot for aquatic life – and dives from the shore and jetties are possible.See more ideas for Diving & snorkelling in Malawi

-Traditional Cultures: Likoma Island is home to local villages as well as the lodge.
-Village tours with a guide can be arranged, or you can take a map of the island and just set off – on foot or bike – depending on how much you'd like to explore.
-We found the locals very friendly, and it's easy to arrange an informal community tour – with or without a visit to the Cathedral.See more ideas for Traditional Cultures in Malawi
+Cultural experiences: Likoma Island is home to local villages as well as the lodge.
+Village tours with a guide can be arranged, or you just set off on foot or bike by yourselves.
+The community involvement is excellent – Katundu Textiles, started by Kaya Mawa, employs many local people.See more ideas for Cultural experiences in Malawi

 Attitude towards children: Children of all ages are welcome.